 One More Thing

 The reasoning wars represent a genuine capability frontier.
-These models can solve problems that were impossible a year ago.
+These models can solve problems that were impossible not long ago.

 But capability isn't utility.
 A model that takes 10 minutes to answer costs real money and real time.
 The question isn't whether reasoning models are better — it's whether they're better enough to justify the trade-offs.